 To this end, a number of new sculptors were briefed that a mine and a diver, in keeping with the project’s original logo, were to be the essence of a new design for the sculpture.
 The outcome was that on Thursday 4 October 2018 four parties each presented a maquette and their proposals to a panel of our peers at Gunwharf Quays.
-The selection panel included members of MCDOA, MWA, AoRNFCD, RNCDA, and the TCA.
-The criteria included, amongst other things that the design should be suitable, representative of our wishes, fully viable, achievable in a reasonable timescale and be within or very close to our funds in hand whilst also allowing a contingency amount to cover any eventualities.
+The selection panel included members of the Minewarfare and Clearance Diving Officers Association, the Minewarfare Association, the Association of Royal Navy First Class Divers and the Ton Class Association..
+The criteria included amongst other things that the design should be suitable, representative, fully viable, achievable in a reasonable timescale and be within or very close to the funds in hand whilst also allowing a contingency amount to cover any eventualities.

-At that meeting it was decided that we should ask one particular sculptor for a fully detailed and technically tested design with a detailed programme of production.
+At that meeting it was decided that one particular sculptor should be invited to produce a fully detailed and technically tested design with a detailed programme of production.
 This has now been done.
-Once this is accepted by all concerned a contract will be signed and the monument production should be underway.
+Once this is accepted by all concerned a contract will be signed and the monument production will get underway.

-We are well aware that people very generously supported the monument by purchasing items from the shop on line that showed the previous monument design.
-These sales were all done in good faith and we are grateful for the support.
-These items are now part of the history of the Vernon Monument and should be cherished as such.
+The project team are well aware that a large number of people have supported the monument by purchasing items displaying the previous monument design from the on line shop.
+These sales were completed in good faith to support the project and those items are now part of the history of the Vernon Monument and should be cherished as such.